Secondary Programs

 Provincial School Championships

-Most Teams will compete at Carleton University, which will also serve as the accommodation site for everyone.
+ALL Teams will compete, eat and sleep at Western University, which will also serve as the location for the opening and closing ceremonies venue for everyone.

 Arrival Information:

-- Teams west of Peterborough will arrive a day early on June 2nd.
+- Teams west of Peterborough will arrive on May 26th

 The qualification process and rules are outlined below.
 Teams will be notified of their qualification status by the following dates: